 Disable AMP

-If you disable AMP on Wix, the platform does not automatically create 301 redirects, so any AMP URLs will return a 404 code unless you implement a group 301 redirect.
+If you disable AMP on Wix, the platform does not automatically create 301 redirects, so any AMP URLs will return a 404 status code unless you implement a group 301 redirect.

 Troubleshooting AMP